felippe-regazio/helpmateCSS/README.md

 </div>
 ```

-So, you must add the prefix of the propertie you want to change (bg for background, for example), followed
+So, you must add the prefix of the property you want to change (bg for background, for example), followed
 by the :value that you want to apply - bg:cover or bg:auto to change background behavior for example.

 #### Sizes